koskath/arete2/course_content/SC/final_md_files/Lecture8/lecture_8_slide_16_de-minimis-exemptions-worldwide.md

-# De Minimis Exemptions Worldwide
+# Slide 16 of Lecture 8 contains information about De Minimis Exemptions Worldwide

 The image is a world map with countries colored according to different de minimis threshold values.
 There are six categories, each represented by a different color: